Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 Quad-color marking

 The GC status of an object is set by two bits, the mark bit and the gray bit.
 The mark bit is stored in a bitmap, can be white or black.
 The gray bit is stored in a boxed_value object, determining whether an object has been fully marked.
 Only traversable objects have a gray bit and hence quad colors.
-Non-traversable (flat) objects have very simple state transitions (just white->black->white).
+Non-traversable (leaf) objects have very simple state transitions (just white->black->white).

 .. graphviz::